 Great Shefford Under Fives is a registered charity and runs a Baby & Toddler group on Monday mornings plus a Pre-School each Tuesday, Wednesday and Thursday during term time.
 They are a non -profit making educational group which provides both social and educational opportunities for local families.
 They welcome all families from our communities and provide an inexpensive but excellent Pre School; their 2015 Ofsted gave them a grade of "Good" with an "Outstanding" contribution to the well-being of children.
 They have welcomed many families from East Garston over the years and hope to continue to do so.

-Sadly there is no longer a village shop.
-The premises are now occupied by an antiques business, in the Village Hall Car Park.
+Sadly, there is no longer a village shop.
+The premises are now occupied by a coffee shop (see below), in the Village Hall Car Park.